- Once every year, each IEEE Student Branch (SB) may hold a Student Paper Contest (SPC) under its own responsibility.

-- An electronic version (pdf file) of the paper is to be sent before the deadline to the IEEE Region Student Paper Contest Coordinator: Prof. Dr. George Paunovic, email: email@example.com, fax: +381113370159, Faculty of Electrical Engineering, University of Belgrade, Bulevar kralja Aleksandra 73, PF 3554, 11120 Belgrade, Serbia.
+- Send papers by email to email@example.com.
 It is required that the version of the paper sent to the Region 8 Contest does not show the identities of the authors and their educational establishments.
 The paper MUST be accompanied by the

-- Student Paper Cover Sheet (separate doc file)
+- Student Paper Cover Sheet (separate doc file), (see 23 below)

-- SB Counselor certification document from point 6 (separate scanned file or copy sent by fax), and
+- SB Counselor certification document from point 7 (separate scanned file), and

 - Those authors selected to give an oral presentation should develop a pleasant and logical presentation of the subject matter fitted to 15-20 minutes.
 The Jury will question each contestant for an additional period of 10 minutes typical.